-We are happy to present you an interview with Louis Weinstock.
-He is a co-founder of Bounce Works.
-Bounce Works is a social enterprise that creates connected products to help kids thrive.
-Apart of Me is their latest project.
-A safe virtual space to help young people grieve.
+Louis Weinstock is the co-founder of Bounce Works, a London-based social enterprise that creates connected products to help kids thrive.
+Apart of Me is its latest project; a safe virtual space to help young people deal with grief.

-So we have four features in the game at the moment.
-I am attaching some images below.
-This is probably the best way to demonstrate what we have done so far.
+“So, we have four features in the game at the moment.
+The images below are probably the best way to demonstrate what we've done so far.